daniel-e/rust-captcha/README.md

 | solution | Solution of the CAPTCHA. |

-When a new CAPTCHA is created the response of the service will contain the session id of the CAPTCHA in the "Location" header field.
+When a new CAPTCHA is created the response of the service will contain the session id of the new CAPTCHA in the "Location" header field.

 ## Examples with curl